borntofrappe/game-development/Games/Side Pocket/README.md

   </g>
 </svg>

 The edges are however not rendered.
-Instead of the lines, the goal is to use `love.graphics` to improve the aesthetics with rounded corners.
-This is achieve with another panel.
+Instead, the idea is to use `love.graphics` to improve the aesthetics with rounded corners.

 <svg viewBox="-5 -5 110 60" width="220" height="120">
   <g stroke="hsl(0, 0%, 30%)" fill="none" >